Binge eating is hard. And for me, winter time has always been hardest. Despite my best efforts, I always failed to stop binge eating.

 I had a laser-like focus on my weight.

-Soon, my obsessive exercising and restrictive eating turned into binge eating, I didn’t know what to do.
+Soon, my obsessive exercising and restrictive eating turned into binge eating.
+I didn’t know what to do.
 All of my self-worth was in being lean.
 I was so ashamed of myself for binge eating.
 I thought I was disgusting.
+I wanted to stop binge eating.

 That meant I’d go to lift weight on training days even if I had binged or felt unbearably unhappy.